fermyon/developer/content/spin/v3/contributing-docs.md

 ### 9. Commit Changes

+All commits must be signed off *and* GPG-signed with a GitHub verification key.
+The rest of this section is primarily for contributors not familiar with signing, and describes how to configure signing, and how to sign commits.

-Before committing, please ensure that your GitHub installation is configured sufficiently so that you can `--signoff` as part of the `git commit` command.
-For example, please ensure that the `user.name` and `user.email` are configured in your terminal.
+First, ensure that your Git installation is configured sufficiently so that you can `--signoff` as part of the `git commit` command.
+Typically, you need the `user.name` and `user.email` to be configured in your Git session.
 You can check if these are set by typing `git config --list`.

 If you need to set these values please use the following commands: